jovotech/jovo-framework/docs/02_cli/README.md

 # Options
 $ jovo init [-p | --platform <alexaSkill | googleAction>] ...
 ```
-This will also create an `app.json` file that stores the information needed to run `build` commands later.
+The resulting `app.json` file looks like this:

+// TODO

 #### jovo build
 `jovo build` is the command to create and update the platform specific interaction models using the Jovo model.
 Using the files in the `models/` folder and converting them into files in the `platforms/` folder.